 STUDENT LIFE UNDER EXCLUSION

-In the wake of the Chinese Exclusion Act, the students from China faced stringent regulations from the Department of Commerce and Labor, being required to provide proof of their exempt status and medical clearance to enter the country.
+In the wake of the Chinese Exclusion Act, the students from China faced stringent immigration regulations, being required to provide proof of their exempt status and medical clearance to enter the country.
 Students, furthermore, were not immune from harassment by immigration officials.
 In July 1904, for example, the group of 15 Chinese Government students brought to the US under the auspices of the Guangdong provincial government – including 6 MIT-bound students – were held up by immigration officials in Washington state before being permitted to proceed to San Francisco.
 The following year, the detention of four wealthy and aristocratic Chinese students by Boston immigration authorities sparked an international controversy.
 The Chinese Students' Alliance noted that the exclusion laws, or their enforcement, deterred many Chinese from seeking education in the US:

 "No doubt many more Chinese students after the new learning would avail themselves of the excellent educational opportunities which this country offers, were it not for the fact that the Restrictive Immigration Laws are such that those who come have to come prepared for all manner of indignities and humiliations at the hands of the custom officials."
 (Meizhou liuxue baogao, 1905, 40)